Browse the Guide:

 MULLER-SCHMID, CATHERINE (1953- ).
 RÉSUMÉ AND

 PHOTOGRAPHS 0.1 cu. ft.
+International Archive of Women in Architecture.
 Architect of Zurich, Switzerland.
 Materials

 include a résumé and forty-five copies of photographs and